monk-io/docs/docs/develop/entities.md

 Finally, let's use these Entities for something practical:
-we are going to deploy WordPress Runnable that stores data in Cloud SQL Database with User credentials from Monk Secret.
+we are going to deploy WordPress Runnable that stores data in Cloud SQL Database with User credentials from MonkOS Secret.

 We are using `entity` and `entity-state` ArrowScript operators to reference Entity properties in Runnable resource.